Intimacy

 2. Talk About Desires

 "I'd actually like this" or "I'm curious about that."
 Long-term partners often harbor unspoken sexual desires.
 Sharing them beyond embarrassment opens new dimensions in the relationship.
-(Books on couple sexuality can also be helpful)
+Books on couple sexuality can also be helpful.
+What matters in this dialogue is receiving your partner's revelations without judgment.
+Even if surprised, responding with curiosity rather than criticism cultivates a safe space where both can speak honestly.

 3. Share Non-Sexual Excitement